Groove Alternatives 2026

 Help Scout is customer service platform for growing businesses.
 Best suited for small-medium businesses wanting a clean, email-focused helpdesk with strong knowledge base and self-service features.
 Known for its docs knowledge base with AI Answers for self-service resolution.

-Groove is a shared inbox and help desk platform built for small businesses, holding a 4.6/5 rating from 193 reviews on G2 and 87 verified reviews on Capterra (2026).
+Groove is a shared inbox and help desk platform built for small businesses, holding a 4.6/5 rating from 195 reviews on G2 and 87 verified reviews on Capterra (2026).
 Founded in 2012 by Alex Turnbull and headquartered in Newport, Rhode Island, Groove has grown to over $10 million in annual recurring revenue serving more than 2,000 paying customers (thectoclub.com, 2026).
-The product centers on email-first support: shared inboxes with collision detection, a knowledge base builder, a live chat widget, CSAT surveys, and rule-based automations.
+The product centers on email-first support: shared inboxes with collision detection, a knowledge base builder, a live chat widget, CSAT surveys, rule-based automations, and — as of 2026 — Helply, an AI agent that autonomously resolves tickets using knowledge base content (groovehq.com, 2026).
 Channels include email, live chat, Facebook pages, Messenger, and Instagram DMs.
-Pricing starts at $12/user/month on the Standard plan (billed annually), with three tiers scaling to $35/user/month on Pro.
+Pricing starts at $24/user/month on the Standard plan (billed annually), with three tiers scaling to $56/user/month on Pro.
 A 30-day free trial is available on all plans.

 Groove's core feature set covers shared email inbox with collision detection, a knowledge base builder (1 site on Standard, up to 5 on Pro), a live chat widget, customer satisfaction ratings, round-robin auto-assignment (Standard) and skill-based auto-assignment (Pro), rule automations, and 40+ native integrations including Shopify, Stripe, Slack, and Zapier.
-The Plus plan ($20/user/month annual) adds AI features: AI Summarize for long conversation threads, AI Sentiment and Tagging for automatic categorization, and AI Writing Assist for drafting replies.
+The Plus plan ($36/user/month annual) adds AI features: AI Summarize for long conversation threads, AI Sentiment and Tagging for automatic categorization, and AI Writing Assist for drafting replies.
 SLA management, business hours configuration, and premium integrations (HubSpot, Jira, Salesforce) are also gated behind Plus.
-The Pro plan ($35/user/month annual) adds data exports, enterprise security, a dedicated account manager, and concierge onboarding (groovehq.com/pricing, 2026).
+The Pro plan ($56/user/month annual) adds data exports, enterprise security, a dedicated account manager, and concierge onboarding.
+Groove also introduced Helply in 2026, an AI agent that autonomously resolves customer queries using knowledge base articles — available on all plans with credit-based pricing at $0.25 per AI draft (groovehq.com/pricing, 2026).

-Converge supports 10 channels at one price: WhatsApp, Telegram, Discord, Instagram, Zalo, Messenger, Gmail, email, and a chat widget with visitor tracking, UTM attribution, beacon tracking, and lead capture with lifecycle stages (visitor → engaged → lead → customer).
+Converge supports 11 channels at one price: WhatsApp, Telegram, Discord, Instagram, Zalo, Messenger, TikTok, Gmail, email, X, and a chat widget with visitor tracking, UTM attribution, beacon tracking, and lead capture with lifecycle stages (visitorengagedleadcustomer).
 AI reply suggestions with configurable tone (professional, friendly, casual) and quick reply matching are included without credit limits or per-use charges.
 Converge does not include a standalone knowledge base, chatbot builder, or native Shopify/Stripe sidebar integrations — the products overlap on email support and diverge on everything else.

 Strengths